 Community Alliance with Family Farmers

 CAFF is a 501(c)3 non-profit organization that advocates for California’s family farmers and sustainable agriculture.

 Strong partnerships exist between family farmers and their communities.
 CAFF strives to build on shared values around food and agriculture, and work together in practical, on-the-ground programs.
 These partnerships create locally based economic vitality, improved human and environmental health, and long-term sustainability of family farms.

-CAFF has six offices in California.
+CAFF has five offices in California.
 Click here for our contact information.